RQ

 Repairs & Maintenance7 min read1 April 2026

 Black mould on walls and ceilings?
-A UK homeowner's guide to what causes mould, how to remove it safely, when it's a sign of a bigger problem, and how to stop it coming back.
+What causes it, how to remove it safely, when it's a bigger problem, and how to stop it coming back.

 Mould is the UK's most common housing complaint - and one of the most misunderstood.
 It's often dismissed as a cosmetic nuisance or blamed on tenant lifestyle, but persistent mould is almost always a symptom of a building that can't manage moisture properly.
 Whether yours is a condensation problem you can fix for under £100 or a structural damp issue costing thousands, this guide helps you diagnose and resolve it.